 Qsl Info: All logs are uploaded to LoTW on a regular basis (almost daily).
 To see if you are in the log before sending a Qsl card please check Clublog below to avoid disappointment.
 I am more than happy to Qsl but please follow the directions below on Direct Qsl.
 Thank-you.

-Please No Bureau Qsl cards, "No QRZ Contact Log" Requests and No Qsl Cards sent via Email.
+Please No Bureau Qsl cards as they will not be replied to, "No QRZ Contact Log" Requests, No E-QSL and No Qsl's sent via Email.

 FOR DIRECT QSL:

 2. SAE with 1 "Current" IRC will be returned Direct.

 3. No SAE No USD No IRC equals No Qsl Card.

 (Please note: Effective July 1st New Zealand postage overseas is $2.50NZD)

 Kia Ora (Greetings)

 Originally licensed in 1966 at the age of 15 years old as WN3GLX (N=Novice) in Philadelphia PA where I was born and raised.
 Upgraded to WA3GLX in 1967 thanks to my Elmer and Uncle� W3FP (W3ZJS) (SK) to whom I shall forever be indebted for introducing me to this wonderful hobby first back in 1958.